 Let’s Go on a Hike makes a fun and helpful bedtime read if you want to inspire your kids to connect with and appreciate the world around them.

-From Helen Foster James, a veteran camper herself comes this wonderful alphabet-themed book that can grow with every little camper as they age.
+From Helen Foster James, a veteran camper herself, comes this wonderful alphabet-themed book that can grow with every little camper as they age.

-Accompanied with beautiful illustrations by Lita Judge, the book covers everything camping and outdoors, offering rich vocabulary and stimulating content.
+Accompanied by beautiful illustrations by Lita Judge, the book covers everything camping and outdoors, offering rich vocabulary and stimulating content.
 Each letter of the alphabet has a corresponding short verse and fact-filled paragraphs discussing topics related to the letter’s theme.
 For example, the D is for Desert page talks about suitable clothing for desert campers, the driest desert in North America, and dune buggies.

 Informative and fun at the same time, S Is for S’mores is an excellent camping book not only for preschoolers but for the whole outdoors-loving family out there.